RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

   - `hot_standby = on` enables read-only queries on the replica.
   - Does not set `wal_level` or `max_wal_senders` (not required for replica).
   - Includes `primary_conninfo`  to instruct the replica how to connect to the primary for streaming WAL.
+  - Optionally, sets `application_name` to match `synchronous_standby_names` on the primary.
 - **How it works:**
-  Starts PostgreSQL in standby mode and ensures it can connect to the primary for streaming replication.
+  Starts PostgreSQL in standby mode and ensures it can connect to the primary for streaming replication and synchronous acknowledgment.

 ### `init-replica.sh`
 - **Purpose:**